 To conclude this discussion of royal tombs, it must be pointed out that the last Achaemenian kings Artaxerxcs II (404-358 BC) and Artaxcrxcs III (358-338 BC) decided to build their tombs directly above the palaces of Persepolis, in the rock face of the mountain known as Kuh-i Rahmat, while the tomb of Darius III (335-330), who Alexander the Great defeated, was never finished.

-Kaaba Zartosht or Cube of Zaroaster, Naqsh-e Rostam, Iran
+Ka’aba of Zoroasteran, Naqsh-e Rostam, Shiraz, Iran

 Sasanian Bas-reliefs of Naqsh-e Rostam